joel-fuentes-git/hackathons-and-talks/README.md

 Wednesday, May 6 - https://luma.com/7tts30xk?tk=7La9YN

 ​Joined Parable's CEO, Adam Schwartz, plus enterprise tech and AI transformation leaders for a curated breakfast discussion during AI Agent Week 2026.

+### RLVR for Finance with Joel Fuentes, PhD

+I was a guest speaker in the University of Chicago's Financial Mathematics seminar course.
+Codebase and presentation materials can be found here: https://github.com/joel-fuentes-git/rlvr-intro